-Are the metrics that will be used to evaluate the forecasts meaningful to the bottom line to the success of my project?
-There are many error metrics to choose from that penalize forecast errors differently.
+Are the metrics that will be used to evaluate the forecasts meaningful to the success of my project?
+There are a wide variety of well-documented error metrics that penalize forecast errors differently.
 For example, root mean squared error penalizes large errors more than small errors.
-It is important to choose a metric, or metrics, that reflect the value of an improved forecast and can discriminate between different forecast solutions.
+It is important to choose a metric, or set of metrics, that reflects the value of an improved forecast to the user's application and can discriminate between different forecast solutions.
 Please refer to part 3 of this recommended practice for details on metric selection.